anty-filidor/CBD/README.md

 ## TLDR

-In order to see how the app works go to 'demo' folder and follow the manual.
+In order to see how the app works go to `demo` folder and follow the manual.

 ## Contents of repository